Alfie (Burt Bacharach song): Cilla Black version

 "Alfie" was released in January 1966, four months prior to the opening of the film.
 The single was essentially intended as a specialty item to foster interest in the upcoming film rather than a mainstream hit.
 However the track accrued enough interest to enter the UK Top 50 in April 1966, reaching #9 that May.
 Black's "Alfie" was released in Australia, New Zealand and the US in July 1966, a month prior to the release of the film in both countries.
 Despite the soundtrack appearance of a version of "Alfie" by Cher in the film's worldwide release, Black's "Alfie" was a sizable Australian hit at #22.
 It went to #20 in New Zealand.
 In the US—where Black had previously enjoyed only one moderate success with "You're My World" in 1964—her "Alfie" single just made the Billboard Hot 100 at #95, the pop mainstream sector's focus being primarily on Cher's version of the song, which was only a moderate hit in the US at #32.
+In Canada her version reached #96 before being replaced by Cher's version.
 Interest in any one recorded version of "Alfie" was dissipated by the plethora of easy listening-oriented cover versions which were in release by the summer of 1966.

 Cilla Black titled her 2004 autobiography What's It All About?, a reference to the opening phrase of the song.
 The grave marker beneath the headstone on her burial plot in Allerton Cemetery is inscribed with four lines taken from the bridge and the third verse of "Alfie".
 Lyrics from Black's hits "Step Inside Love" and "You're My World" also appear on the marker.
 The black marble headstone and marker were installed 18 April 2016, eight months after Black's death on 1 August 2015.
 Following the December 2015 theft of the original bronze nameplate, Black's grave remained unmarked until drier weather permitted the installation of the replacement marble headstone and marker.